 - Combination pain relievers (i.e Excedrin Migraine) when used on more than 10 days per month for more than 3 months; (Although, Fioricet [and Fiorinal] technically fall into this category, they can actually cause rebound headaches when taken four times a month or more according to Dr. Thomas Berk); [iii]

 - Simple analgesics (i.e. NSAIDs, aspirin, naproxen, acetaminophen) when used on more than 15 days per month for more than 3 months;

 - Caffeine intake of more than 200mg per day.

-If you are not in rebound, and yet feel that your migraine disease is still not under control, we recommend that you review the Migraine Strong Treatment Pie.
+Do all you can to prevent them by minimizing your rebound risk.
+If you are not in rebound but feel that your migraine disease is still not under control, we recommend that you review the Migraine Strong Treatment Pie.
 Focus on the slices of the pie that need some work.

-Here are some additional ways you can prevent rebound headaches:
+Here are some ways you can prevent the cycle:

-- Avoid opiods or medications which contain butalbital (ie Fioricet); [v]
+- Avoid opioids or medications which contain butalbital (ie Fioricet); [v]

 - Follow the Treatment Pie;

 - Try non-pharmacologic devices for migraine relief from devices like Cefaly, and Nerivio.
 There are others but those are most popular right now;

 - Try natural and non-pharmacologic migraine remedies like the Allay Lamp, ginger, magnesium and CBD to decreased the number of medicated days;